 Learning how to save, seventeen years later

-Though I’m still internalizing the fact that I was self-employed last year, the IRS needs no convincing.
-If I had net earnings from self-employment over $400, which I very much did, then they consider me very much self-employed, and those earnings need to be reported.
+Though I’m still internalizing the fact that I was self-employed last year, the IRS needs little convincing.
+With net earnings from self-employment over $400, they consider me very much self-employed, and those earnings need to be reported.
 To be honest, this is something I’ve been chomping at the bit to do for some time, because it unlocks a brand new savings achievement: the Individual 401(k)!
-Also known as a Solo 401(k), it will allow me to contribute far more of my self-employment income than I could with just an IRA, plus I’ll have the potential to “match” my contributions as the plan’s employer.
+Also known as a Solo 401(k), it will allow me to contribute (read: defer) far more of my self-employment income than I could with just an IRA, plus I’ll gain the potential to “match” my contributions as the plan’s employer.

 To figure out how much I’d be able to contribute, I needed to do a dry run of our taxes.
-So back in November, I dusted off the spreadsheet I built to simulate Form 1040 and added the following in order to capture my self-employment income: Schedule 1 (Additional Income and Adjustments to Income), Schedule 2 (Additional Taxes), Schedule C (Profit or Loss From Business), and Schedule SE (Self-Employment Tax).
-Across all 4 schedules I only needed to input 3 values, highlighted in yellow below.
-The rest in gray are just references or simple calculations.
+So back in November, I dusted off the spreadsheet I built to simulate Form 1040 and added the following to account for my self-employment income: Schedule 1 (Additional Income and Adjustments to Income), Schedule 2 (Additional Taxes), Schedule C (Profit or Loss From Business), and Schedule SE (Self-Employment Tax).
+Though that may sound like a lot, I only needed to input 3 values (highlighted in yellow) across those 4 schedules.
+The values in gray are simply references to other cells or basic calculations.

 As an aside: the beauty of building my own tool is that I only have to implement the features that are relevant to my particular circumstances (and as such, YMMV).
 I find my minimalist spreadsheet above so much easier to parse than the equivalent 8 pages of IRS forms spread out across the kitchen table—not to mention the fact that the spreadsheet calculations automatically update whenever I make changes, whether actual or hypothetical.
 Some tools it can be hard to imagine having ever lived without; this has become one of those for me.